Is Coffee Acidic?

 Roasting makes a big difference because it breaks down the chlorogenic acid into caffeic acids and quinic acids.
 Initially, that creates a bitter flavor and is why light roast coffees are more acidic with a bright, punchy flavor.

 The longer a bean roasts, the more chlorogenic acids break down, developing more sugars and the result is a low acid dark roast.
-And if that isn’t complicated enough, how you brew affects the end result as well
+And if that isn’t complicated enough, how you brew affects the end result as well.

 Brewing Methods

 First off, hot brewed coffee has more acidity than cold brew coffee.
 I’m not talking about brewing hot coffee over ice.
-I mean a cold brew made by letting grounds sit in cold water overnight in the fridge.
+I mean cold brew coffee made by letting grounds sit in cold water overnight in the fridge.
 Cold brew has about sixty percent less acid than a hot brewed coffee.

 What you’ll end up with is bitter, old gas station coffee.